askap-craco/craco-python/mpitests/README.md

 ## Similar to the previous demo, but with multiple pairs of transmitters and receivers

-We can easily update the previous demo to run it with multiple pairs of transmitters and receivers. .
+We can easily update the previous demo to run it with multiple pairs of transmitters and receivers, here is a demo with two pairs.

 1. Add more nodes along with `slots=1` into a file like `mpi_seren.txt`, the file with `seren-01`, `seren-02` and `seren-03` and `seren-04` as selected nodes should look like as follow.
 In this case, we will have two pairs of transmitters and receivers.
 ```